 The trusty USB flash drive is not going away anytime soon.
 It’s a tangible object that you can hold and know that you’ve got your files with you.
 Not quite as efficient as going entirely over the web in some capacity, but it’s always good to have a backup of whatever you’re working on.
 With capacities of these drives getting larger and larger, you can pretty much be sure that you can fit anything you’ll need to share on it.

 What do you use to share files with yourself – and with colleagues?
 Let us know in the comments.

 Popular search terms for this article:

-ways to share files, ways of sharing files, best way to share audio in an office, how to share exe file with google drive, how to share exe file via google drive, emailing and other ways to share files, efficient way to share between developers, best way to share files in workplace, best way to share files for work, what is the best way to share documents in a small office
+ways to share files, ways of sharing files, best way to share audio in an office, best way to share files for work, how to share exe file via google drive, how to share project exe file using google drive, Most efficient way to share pictures with others, ways to share lots of documents, what is the best way to share documents in a small office